-The Staffordshire, Police, Fire & Rescue and Crime Commissioner's Office have been working with Staffordshire County Council and Stoke-on-Trent's City Council to commission Domestic Abuse services for Staffordshire and Stoke-on-Trent.
+The Staffordshire, Police, Fire & Rescue and Crime Commissioner's Office have been working with Staffordshire County Council and Stoke-on-Trent's City Council to commission Domestic Abuse services for Pan-Staffordshire.
 The contract will continue to be delivered by Victim Support under the branding New Era.
 A bulletin has been created by New Era to share the changes that will come into place from 1st October.
 To help partners to understand these changes there is an online stakeholder event on 25th September 10-11am for education colleagues.